 This Mode allows you adjust the timing of the Grease pencil tool’s animated sketches.
 It is especially useful for animators blocking out shots, where the ability to re-time blocking is one of the main purposes of the whole exercise.

 This mode can be accessed by changing the Dope Sheet editor’s Mode selector (found beside the menus) to Grease Pencil.

 - Grease Pencil (light blue)

 - The channels’ region shows the Grease Pencil data-blocks containing the layers.
 Multiple blocks are used for each area (e.g. one for the 3D View and the UV/Image editor).

 - Layers (gray)

-- This channels contain the keyframes to which the layer are bind.
+- These channels contain the keyframes to which the layers are bound.

 - Active Only